Fildor/myArcoDotFiles/README.md

 ## How it works
 - Create a dotfile-repo on Git(Hub|Lab) or any other git repo service provider.
+- Make sure you are in your HOME directory ( "~" or "/home/yourusername" )
 - Clone it to a local **bare** repo with `git clone --bare <your online repo> $HOME/.mydotfiles`
 - I recommend to set an Alias in your favorite shell.
   - bash: Add this to your .bashrc `alias config='/usr/bin/git --git-dir=$HOME/.mydotfiles/ --work-tree=$HOME'`